Nepal Travel Advice

 Time now in Kathmandu:

 Most tourists visiting Nepal will require a visa to enter the country.
 You can apply for a visa through your closest Nepalese Embassy prior to travel.
-Alternatively, you will be able to purchase a visa upon arrival at Tribhuvan International Airport in Kathmandu or via a number a land crossings.
+Alternatively, you will be able to purchase a visa upon arrival at Tribhuvan International Airport in Kathmandu or via a number of land crossings.
 15-day, 1-month or 3-month multiple entry tourist visas are available and you must ensure your visa is in date when leaving the country or you could face heavy fines or imprisonment.

 You are required to provide 2 passport photos when applying for your visa.
 Your passport must be valid for at least 6 months beyond the length of your proposed visit.